Artprozew/GenshinRichPresence/README.md

 - Due to the program relying on analyzing hashes, some information might be incorrect at times.
 These hashes may be wrong or outdated.
 - Character mods for GIMI are currently required for the program to detect your characters.

+## Disclaimer

+GenshinRichPresence is an unofficial third-party application and is not affiliated with HoYoverse in any way.
+It is developed and maintained independently.

 ### Anti-Virus Disclaimer

 Some anti-virus software (Windows Defender or similar) might flag the executable as a potential threat due to overly cautious heuristics.
 This is a known issue called **"false positive"**, especially considering the program is built from **Python** code.